 The show tells a story of Woo Young Woo, a genius lawyer on the autism spectrum working at a prestigious law firm.
 She faces a variety of legal cases, while struggling to fit in with those around her due to her lack of social skills as well as the prejudices they hold against her.

 From modest beginnings, this show has since become a world sensation that touched people’s hearts around the world.
-Our digital marketing agency in Bangkok has identified 3 lessons from this success story that businesses can adopt, in order to increase brand awareness, improve audience engagement, and create positive branding outcomes.
+Our digital agency in Bangkok has identified 3 lessons from this success story that businesses can adopt, in order to increase brand awareness, improve audience engagement, and create positive branding outcomes.

 1. Don’t be afraid to take on a unique perspective

 In the series, Young Woo demonstrates her extensive expertise in law by using her incredible memory to remember every single detail in each legal article and section.
 She uses this talent to take on a unique perspective when looking at legal matters, resulting in her winning her cases.
 As a result, Young Woo gains respect from her peers and future clients alike.

 Brands need to identify what they are best at, and showcase this expertise where the public can see it.
 Such efforts work best when also adding a creative and unique element to how they deliver their messages and ideas.

 It is not always easy to offer a fresh angle to marketing content these days, but applying a creative and unique spin to your educational content can make your brand more memorable, establishing you as a confident leader that dares to be different.

 People have more empathy towards brands that feel ‘human’.